MatthewGerber/rlai/docs/case_studies/robocode.md

 Primary points of future development:

 * Shift the aim quality feature for firing (i.e., the funnel's peak) left or right to compensate for the opponent's velocity and distance from the gun.
 * Redefine the reward to emphasize hits per turn.

-## Evasive Movement (3d4001a1aa62d3ee1f8a0819fc24bb618ea13a11)
+## Evasive Movement
+This section develops evasive movement against a stationary opponent who is actively tracking and firing.
+The RL robot is mobile but is not allowed to rotate its gun or fire.
+Moving unarmed against a firing opponent introduces the following challenges:

+* Obstacle avoidance:  Obstacles include boundary walls as well as the opponent robot.
+The RL robot will need tactics for avoiding obstacles and navigating away or around them when they are encountered.
+* Bullet avoidance:  The RL agent will need to move such that it is difficult for the opponent to aim and fire effectively.
+* Bullet escape:  The opponent will inevitably score bullet hits.
+Success will depend partly on how the RL agent responds to bullet hits.

+### Introduction

+### Reward Signal

+### State Features

+### Learning Model and Training

+### Results

+{% include youtubePlayer.html id="JU24oD3JpgI" %}

 ## Integrated Aiming, Firing, and Movement (TBD)